sindresorhus/got/readme.md

 got.mergeOptions(a, b)  // => {headers: {cat: 'meow', cow: 'moo', wolf: ['auuu']}}
 ```

+**Note:** Only Got options are merged!
+Custom user options should be defined via [`options.context`](#context).

 Options are deeply merged to a new object.
 The value of each key is determined as follows:

+- If the new property is not defined, the old value is used.
-- If the new property is set to `undefined`, it keeps the old one.
+- If the new property is explicitly set to `undefined`:
+	- If the parent property is a plain `object`, the parent value is deeply cloned.
+	- Otherwise, `undefined` is used.
+- If the parent value is an instance of `URLSearchParams`:
-- If both properties are an instances of `URLSearchParams`, a new URLSearchParams instance is created.
+	- If the new value is a `string`, an `object` or an instance of `URLSearchParams`, a new `URLSearchParams` instance is created.
 The values are merged using [`urlSearchParams.append(key, value)`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/append).
-- If the parent property is an instance of `URL` and the new value is a `string` or `URL`, a new URL instance is created: [`new URL(new, parent)`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL#Syntax).
+	- Otherwise, the only available value is `undefined`.
 - If the new property is a plain `object`:
 	- If the parent property is a plain `object` too, both values are merged recursively into a new `object`.
 	- Otherwise, only the new value is deeply cloned.
 - If the new property is an `Array`, it overwrites the old one with a deep clone of the new property.
 - Properties that are not enumerable, such as `context`, `body`, `json`, and `form`, will not be merged.
+- Otherwise, the new value is assigned to the key.

 ```js
 const a = {json: {cat: 'meow'}};
 const b = {json: {cow: 'moo'}};